cloudogu/usermgt/docs/development/Developers_Guide_en.md

       Rebuild and start the LDAP-Dogu with `cesapp build ldap`.
 2. read the LDAP configuration from the usermgt logu of the CES read out: `docker exec -it usermgt cat /var/lib/usermgt/conf/ldap.xml`.
-3. enter the LDAP configuration for the backend in the file [`app/env/data/ldap.xml`](../../app/env/data/ldap.xml):
+3. enter the LDAP configuration for the backend in the file [`app/env/data/ldap.xml`](../../app/env/data/ldap.xml): <!-- markdown-link-check-disable-line -->
     ```xml
     <?xml version="1.0" encoding="UTF-8"?>
     <ldap>